-The latest European survey on biotechnology dates back to 2010.
-According to this survey, "cloning animals for food products is even less popular than GM food with 18 percent of Europeans in support" and the main explanation is that "the idea of the 'natural superiority of the natural' captures many of the trends in European food production, such as enthusiasm for organic food, local food, and worries about food-miles.
-Moreover, if 'unnaturalness' is one of the problems associated with GE food, it appears to be an even greater concern in the case of animal cloning and food products."
+The latest European survey on biotechnology that includes cloning dates back to 2010.
+It states that "cloning animals for food products is even less popular than GM food with 18 percent of Europeans in support."
 Graph 12 below reflects the combination of consumer acceptance of food derived from GE plants and animal cloning in each MS.